List of Big Time Rush characters: Jo Taylor

-Joanne "Jo" Taylor (Katelyn Tarver) is the first and original new girl at the Palm Woods.
+Josephine "Jo" Taylor (portrayed by Katelyn Tarver) is a new girl at the Palm Woods.
 Jo is from North Carolina and lives in L.A. with her strict former marine, CIA dad.
-She is an aspiring singer and actress, although she has only sung along with the group and their friends in the episode Welcome Big Time and plays Rachel in the show "New Town High".
-In the episode Big Time Sneakers, it is revealed that "Rachel" is a cheerleader.
-Jo is best friends with Camille and gets along well with every other character.
-She first appeared in Big Time Love Song, where the guys were battling it out to see who would get to date her but none of them got to after she lied she had a boyfriend.
+She is an aspiring singer and actress described as a nice, sweet and normal (compared to the others aspiring actors in Hollywood.)
+Jo first appears in the episode "Big Time Love Song", where the guys were battling it out to see who would get to date her but none of them got to after she lied she had a boyfriend.
 Following these events, the other guys moved on and it was only Kendall who insisted on Jo to give him a chance.
 Though she constantly turned him down, Kendall finally figured out her lie and she started to develop feelings for him.
-This eventually leads to them soon becoming a couple at the Palm Woods end-of-year school dance (Big Time Dance).

-In Season 2, Jo and Kendall's relationship face major difficulties.
-In the first episode of season 2, Welcome Back, Big Time, Kendall becomes overly jealous when he sees Jo with a good-looking guy (unaware that he is Jo's new co-star in the show "New Town High", Jett Stetson, who keeps on flirting with her on and off-screen) that leads Jo to end their relationship, though she changed her mind hours later after he left an apology on her phone and appeared in a Big Time Rush concert holding an "I <3 Kendall" sign.
-In the episode Big Time Girlfriends Kendall and Jo spend so little time together; due to their career demands that Kendall considers breaking up but accepts that seeing her for a minute is better than never.
-Later, in Big Time Sneakers, Jo's publicist tries to create a rumor that Jo and her co-star Jett are a real life couple, in order to promote the series, thus causing trouble in Kendall and Jo's relationship.
-But Kendall finds a way to solve their problem.
-Moreover, in Big Time Prom Kings their night and the chances of winning "prom king and queen" are ruined by Jo's overprotective dad.
-Despite this, Jo and Kendall are the longest actual dating couple at the Palm Woods and no matter their fights they always get back together.
+This eventually leads to them soon becoming a couple at the Palm Woods end-of-year school dance in "Big Time Dance."
+They eventually break up in Big Time Break Up after Jo decides to take a movie deal that shoots abroad for three years leading to the song "Worldwide" as they say goodbye.
+She returns to L.A. after the test audience for the first movie gave it negative reviews only to find Kendall starting to date another girl, forcing him to choose between the two.
+Kendall chooses her ultimately and the two are a couple throughout the rest of the series.